-In this section we take a look at the changing fortunes of BBC digital television and radio, covering not only the licence fee-funded services, but also the various joint venture channels operated by BBC Worldwide under the UKTV umbrella.
+In this section we take a look at the changing fortunes of BBC digital television and radio, covering not only the licence fee-funded services, but also the various joint venture channels operated by BBC Worldwide (now BBC Studios) under the UKTV umbrella.

-BBC Choice, which was launched on 23rd September 1998, has the honour of being the UK's first channel to broadcast exclusively on digital - and for the first week was only available to people inside BBC Television Centre!
-From 1st October it became available to the general public when Sky Digital began, when widescreen versions of BBC One and BBC Two also launched, and then 'through an aerial' from the start of ONdigital on 15th November.
+BBC Choice, which launched on 23rd September 1998, has the honour of being the UK's first channel to broadcast exclusively on digital - and for the first week was only available to people inside BBC Television Centre!
+The channel's launch was simulcast on the internet, however.
+From 1st October it became generally available to the public when Sky Digital began.

 It was planned that, unlike their existing subscription channel UK Gold, the BBC would retain full editorial control of these new channels.
-But there was one sticking point - Flextech wanted them to be supported by advertising, but the BBC did not want commercials to appear on BBC-branded channels.
+But there was one sticking point - Flextech wanted them to be supported by advertising, however commercials could not be shown on BBC-branded channels.

 The BBC's remaining new channels, meanwhile, would be licence fee-funded, free-to-air services.
-The 24-hour news channel, which had also been in the works for some time, began on cable on 9th November 1997, with an overnight simulcast on BBC One.
+The 24-hour news channel, which had also been in the works for some time, began on cable on 9th November 1997, with an overnight simulcast on BBC1.
 It became available on all digital services when they launched in 1998.
-BBC Learning eventually became BBC Knowledge and started on 1st June 1999, offering a line-up of educational programmes aimed at a wide age range, from toddlers to adults.
+Click here for more on BBC News 24.

 BBC Showcase and BBC Catchup became one and the same, and was eventually christened BBC Choice.
 Launching in September 1998, and run on a shoestring budget, it would operate as a 'back-up' channel for BBC One and BBC Two with repeats, theme nights, behind the scenes features and some original programming.
 It would also provide extended coverage of sporting events and music festivals.
 Plus, for two hours each evening from 10.00, the channel would split into four variants, one for each nation of the UK, which included regional news, sport and discussion programmes.
 Click here for more on BBC Choice's programming throughout its lifetime.